GunterGranat/Even-Tree/README.md

-# Even-Tree
-You are given a tree (a simple connected graph with no cycles).

-Find the maximum number of edges you can remove from the tree to get a forest such that each connected component of the forest contains an even number of nodes.

-As an example, the following tree with  nodes can be cut at most  time to create an even forest.

-image
+# Compare two linked list
+You’re given the pointer to the head nodes of two linked lists.
+Compare the data in the nodes of the linked lists to check if they are equal.
+If all data attributes are equal and the lists are the same length, return .
+Otherwise, return .

+Example

+llist1 = 1-> 2-> 3-> NULL

+The two lists have equal data attributes for the first  nodes.  is longer, though, so the lists are not equal.
+Return .

 Function Description

-Complete the evenForest function in the editor below.
-It should return an integer as described.
+Complete the compare_lists function in the editor below.

-evenForest has the following parameter(s):
+compare_lists has the following parameters:

+SinglyLinkedListNode llist1: a reference to the head of a list SinglyLinkedListNode llist2: a reference to the head of a list Returns

+int: return 1 if the lists are equal, or 0 otherwise Input Format

-t_nodes: the number of nodes in the tree
+The first line contains an integer , the number of test cases.

+Each of the test cases has the following format:
-t_edges: the number of undirected edges in the tree
+The first line contains an integer , the number of nodes in the first linked list.
-t_from: start nodes for each edge
-t_to: end nodes for each edge, (Match by index to t_from.)
-Input Format
+Each of the next  lines contains an integer, each a value for a data attribute.

-The first line of input contains two integers  and , the number of nodes and edges.
+The next line contains an integer , the number of nodes in the second linked list.
-The next  lines contain two integers  and  which specify nodes connected by an edge of the tree.
-The root of the tree is node .
+Each of the next  lines contains an integer, each a value for a data attribute.

 Constraints

-Note: The tree in the input will be such that it can always be decomposed into components containing an even number of nodes.  is the set of positive even integers.
+1 <= t <= 10
+1 <= n,m <= 1000
+1 <= llist1[i], llist2[i] <= 1000

 Output Format

-Print the number of removed edges.
+Compare the two linked lists and return 1 if the lists are equal.
+Otherwise, return 0.
+Do NOT print anything to stdout/console.

+The output is handled by the code in the editor and it is as follows:

+For each test case, in a new line, print  if the two lists are equal, else print 0.